ON THIS PAGE: You will learn about the different ways doctors use to treat people with oral or oropharyngeal cancer. To see other pages, use the menu.

 There are 3 main treatment options for oral and oropharyngeal cancer: surgery, radiation therapy, and chemotherapy.
 Descriptions of these common treatment options are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 One of these therapies, or a combination of them, may be used.

 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-During surgery, a surgeon performs an operation to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
+Surgery is the removal of the tumor and some surrounding healthy tissue, known as a margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-The goal of surgery is to remove all of the tumor and leave negative margins (which means there is no trace of cancer in the healthy tissue).
-Sometimes surgery is followed by radiation therapy and/or chemotherapy.
-Depending on the location, stage, and pathology of the cancer, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the tissues affected.
+The goal of surgery is to remove all of the tumor and leave negative margins, which means that there is no trace of cancer in the healthy tissue.
+Sometimes surgery is followed by radiation therapy, chemotherapy, or both.
+Depending on the location, stage, and pathology of the cancer, some people may need more than 1 operation to remove the cancer and to help restore the appearance and function of the affected tissues.

 Primary tumor surgery.
-The tumor and an area of surrounding tissue are removed to decrease chances that any of the cancer will be left behind.
-The tumor can be removed through the mouth or through an incision in the neck.
-A mandibulotomy, in which the jawbone is split to access the tumor, may also be required.
+The tumor and a margin of healthy tissue around it are removed to decrease the chance that any cancerous cells will be left behind.
+The tumor may be removed through the mouth or through an incision in the neck.
+A mandibulotomy, in which the jawbone is split to allow the surgeon to reach the tumor, may also be required.

 Glossectomy.
 This is the partial or total removal of the tongue.